 Like many cities in China, a good way to get around in Hangzhou is by bicycle.
 A public bike system is available, giving travellers access to bikes located across the city for a small fee, plus a deposit.

 Buses are another good way to get around the city, as the networks are extensive; however, all signage is in Chinese.
-There are different kinds of buses that range in cost from CNY 1-4.
-Tourist routes are prefixed with a 'Y'.
+There are several kinds of buses operating in the city, with tourists prefering the routes prefixed with a 'Y'.

 Taxis are also available and trips within the city start from CNY 11.
 The bright turquoise city taxis are easily spotted on the streets, and are more reliable than those offered by touts at tourist spots.
 Few drivers speak English, however, so travellers should have their destination written down or be able to point it out on a map.